Optimal learning of quantum channels in diamond distance: An algorithm for learning quantum channels in diamond norm

 We do so by projecting $\Lambda^{\mathrm{est}}_N$ onto the convex set of CPTP maps in diamond norm.
 Let $\mathsf{CPTP}$ be the set of all channels $\Phi : \mathcal L(\mathcal H_{\mathrm{in}}) \to \mathcal L(\mathcal H_{\mathrm{out}})$, and define the regularised estimator by

-Using the standard SDP representation of the diamond norm in terms of Choi operators (see, e.g.,~\cite{WatrousBook}), this optimisation can be implemented efficiently in the Hilbert-space dimension as a post-processing step.
-The next standard lemma shows that this regularisation increases the diamond-norm error by at most a factor of $2$.
+Using the standard SDP representation of the diamond norm in terms of Choi operators (see, e.g.,~\cite{WatrousBook,SkrzypczykCavalcantiSDP}), this optimisation can be implemented as a semidefinite-program post-processing step whose size is polynomial in the Hilbert-space dimension.
+Of course, for many-body systems this may still be prohibitive in the number of qudits.

 \begin{lemma}[Diamond-norm projection onto CPTP maps] Let $\Lambda$ be a CPTP map and let $\Lambda^{\mathrm{est}}$ be a Hermiticity-preserving map such that $\|\Lambda^{\mathrm{est}} - \Lambda\|_\diamond \le \varepsilon$.
 Let $\hat\Lambda$ be any solution of $\hat\Lambda \in \arg\min_{\Phi \in \mathsf{CPTP}} \|\Phi - \Lambda^{\mathrm{est}}\|_\diamond$.
 Then $\|\hat\Lambda - \Lambda\|_\diamond \le 2\varepsilon$. \end{lemma}